 - Work Experience: List your employment in law enforcement.
 In addition to that, mention any other experiences that are relevant to the position.
-This includes military service, government contracting, and security work.
+This includes military service, government contracting, and security work (as a security guard).

 - Reputation and Background: A clean background is key.
 If you’ve been fingerprinted and background checked, you should say so in your cover letter.
 Also, add information that speaks well to your character.

 - Educational Requirements: Be very clear that you have completed any of the listed educational requirements.
 This is usually a combination of college education and police academy training.
 List the number of hours you have completed as academy training can last anywhere from several weeks to more than a year.